gramineproject/graphene/Documentation/manpages/gsc.rst

 list of trusted files, assumes values for the number of stacks and memory size, and generates the chain of trusted children (see below for details).
 To allow specializing each application manifest, :program:`gsc` allows the user to augment each generated manifest.
-In particular this allows to add additional trusted or allowed files, and specify a higher memory or number thread control structures (TCS) requirement.
+In particular, this allows to add additional trusted or allowed files and specify a particular enclave size or number of Thread Control Structures (TCS).

 :program:`gsc` allows application-specific manifest files to be empty or not to exist.
 In this case :program:`gsc` generates a generic manifest file.